 Also of interest is that South Orange has more people living here who work in computers and math than 95% of the places in the US.

-In South Orange, a lot of people use the train to get to work every day though South Orange is a relatively small town.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, South Orange has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

-The per capita income in South Orange in 2010 was $52,019, which is wealthy relative to New Jersey and the nation.
-This equates to an annual income of $208,076 for a family of four.
+The per capita income in South Orange in 2010 was $51,134, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $204,536 for a family of four.
 However, South Orange contains both very wealthy and poor people as well.

 The most common language spoken in South Orange is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and French.